Andrew197/Rat-Smasher/README.md

 Rat-Smasher
 ===========

-A simple game with rats.
-And Cats.
+A simple game for Windows involving rats and cats.
+<br>Click the mouse to crush your enemies and achieve kitchen-floor superiority.